MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-446-oneLake-table-folder-not-removed.md

 ---
-title: Known issue - OneLake table folder not removed when table dropped in data warehouse
+title: Known issue - OneLake Table folder not removed when table dropped in Data Warehouse
-description: A known issue is posted where oneLake table folder not removed when table dropped in data warehouse
+description: A known issue is posted where oneLake Table folder not removed when table dropped in Data Warehouse
 author: mihart
 ms.author: anirmale
 ms.topic: troubleshooting